Code: DEC15 for 15% off all regularly priced items until 1.1.25!

 The Scoville Scale – Explained.

-The quest for the hottest pepper never ends but people like Ed Currie are on the case.
+The quest for the hottest pepper never ends, but people like Ed Currie are on the case.

 How does the scale work?
 Let’s take a look.